Estate Planning

 by Rania Combs

-The First Party Special Needs Trust must be irrevocable.
-It also must contain a pay-back provision providing that any assets left in the trust when the beneficiary dies must first be used to reimburse Medicaid for benefits it provided to the disabled beneficiary while the trust was in existence.
+First-Party Special Needs Trusts must be irrevocable.
+They also require a pay-back provision.
+This provision ensures any assets remaining in the trust when the beneficiary dies are used first to reimburse Medicaid for benefits provided to the disabled beneficiary during the trust’s existence.
+This pay-back provision is a critical feature that differentiates First-Party Special Needs Trusts from Third-Party Special Needs Trusts.

 Third-Party Special Needs Trusts

-A Third-Party Special Needs Trust is funded with assets owned by a third party.
-It can be established during the lifetime of the person who makes the gift, or can be established in a will.
-A special needs trust created in a will is not funded until after the death of the person making the gift.
+In contrast, a Third-Party Special Needs Trust is funded with assets owned by third parties, such as parents, grandparents, or other family members, and not the beneficiary.
+This type of trust can be established during the lifetime of the person making the gift or through a will, which means it won’t receive assets until after the death of the person making the gift.

 About Rania